 |Adhered||$2.80 – $3.20 per sq. foot||$3.00 – $3.50 per sq. foot|

-Most commercial roofing systems have accessories attached such as A/C units, skylights, air vents, plumbing vents and more.
-These penetrations on the roof can be in the way of rolling out a straight section of membrane.
+Most commercial roofing systems have accessories such as A/C units, skylights, air vents, plumbing vents, and more.
+These penetrations on the roof can be in the way of rolling out a straight section of the membrane.

-When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size and essentially building up the roof around the vents/units which takes up more time and can cost more money to work around.
+When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size.
+They essentially build up the roof around the vents/units, which takes up more time and can cost more money to work around.

 Type of Warranty

-When you install a new single-ply membrane roofing system, you will have a few warranty options.
+You will have a few warranty options when you install a new single-ply membrane roofing system.
 The three most common types of warranties include:

 - Contractor’s Warranty – No expense or less than $1,000

 - Manufacturer’s Product Warranty – Low cost and low coverage

 - Manufacturer’s Full System Warranty – $0.08 – $0.15 per sq. foot